Schematizing the Observer and the Epistemic Content of Theories: What Is a Theory?

 I will argue that the interplay between theory and practice (experimentation, observation, modeling, heuristic and approximative forms of argument, \ldots) is far more subtle, nuanced, complex and rich than many if not most philosophers steeped in formal traditions tend to appreciate, and in particular that the two are inextricably intermingled in a strong sense.
-The sum total of scientific knowledge constituted by the theoretical and practical content of the theory---which for lack of a better term I'll call the ``epistemic content''---essentially includes knowledge we have gained, and more importantly could have gained only, through practical modeling, experimentation and observation, heuristic and approximative techniques of argument, and in particular the application of representations and models of such experiments and observations in our theory by use of heuristic and approximative techniques of argument.
-It essentially contains such knowledge, moreover, in a way that cannot at bottom be cleanly separated from any knowledge grounded in the theory's pure formalism.
-This is why I think my formulation of the question based on the idea of knowledge is a fruitful sharpening and refinement, for it is exactly this sum of epistemic content that distinguishes general relativity as a \emph{physical} theory from a merely mathematical structure.
+The sum total of scientific knowledge constituted by the theoretical and practical content of the theory---its epistemic content---includes knowledge we have gained, and more importantly could have gained only, through practical modeling, experimentation and observation, heuristic and approximative techniques of argument, and in particular the application of representations and models of such experiments and observations in our theory by use of heuristic and approximative techniques of argument.
+It contains such knowledge, moreover, in a way that cannot at bottom be cleanly segregated from any knowledge grounded in the theory's pure formalism.
+That is why I think my formulation of the question based on the idea of knowledge is a fruitful sharpening and refinement, for it is this sum of epistemic content that distinguishes general relativity as a \emph{physical} theory from a merely mathematical structure.
 (It also, in the end, is what must serve as the decisive basis for any criterion by which we judge general relativity to be both a different and a better theory than, \emph{e}.\emph{g}., Newtonian gravitational theory.)
-I emphasize from the start that my conception of knowledge here is not limited to anything like ``true, justified belief'', but includes more importantly comprehension and understanding of the sort that often accompanies explanatory practice (on which, more below).
+I emphasize from the start that my conception of knowledge here is not limited to anything like ``justified true belief'', but includes more importantly comprehension and understanding of the sort that often accompanies explanatory practice and inspires novel discovery (on which, more below).